-The Cantons shall appoint judicial authorities to judge civil and public law disputes and criminal law cases.
+- The Cantons shall appoint judicial authorities to judge civil and public law disputes and criminal law cases. - They may appoint joint judicial authorities.

 Art.
 191c Independence of the judiciary

 The judicial authorities are independent in the exercise of their judicial powers and are bound only by the law.